 Let’s imagine that you sell office furniture and accessories, and a few of your items happen to be a variety of different desks.
 One campaign could be “DESKS” with an Ad group inside called “METAL STAND UP”, and within there you’d have your keywords specific for ONLY a metal stand up desk:

 Want to save yourself hundreds and even thousands of dollars a month?
 Stick to that up there and don’t get lazy.
 “What is he talking about”, you might be saying?
-Here’s what I encounter quite often when I take over accounts:
+Here’s what we encounter quite often when doing Adwords account audits:

 Don’t do this!
 Keep your campaigns tightly themed.
 You shouldn’t be trying to bid on every related keyword under the sun.
 You want the very best, relevant keywords that match your ads, AND the page where you’re sending users to.
 All 3 (keyword, ad copy, and landing page copy) should match as much as possible.